COMPARISON OF LOTUS HYDROGEN PLASMA COMBI BOILERS VS NATURAL GAS COMBI BOILERS

 Feature Hydrogen Plasma Combi Boiler Natural Gas Combi Boiler

-Operating System Produces hydrogen on-demand by converting water into hydrogen and oxygen using plasma technology.
+Operating System Produces hydrogen on-demand by converting the water inside its boiler into hydrogen plasma using its plasma technology.
 No hydrogen storage, no pipelines, no external supply needed, and zero safety risks.
 Relies on external natural gas supply via pipelines.
 Requires regular gas delivery infrastructure, which introduces safety risks and dependency on supply chains.

 Fuel Independence Provides fuel independence, as it only needs water and electricity (which can come from renewables).
 Fully dependent on external gas supply through pipelines, leading to potential risks during disruptions or price fluctuations.